Try a new destination for your next short break – all these alternative European locations are within easy reach of the UK

 For a trip out of town, the 18th-century château and gardens of Jardins du Montmarin (four miles south down the estuary) offer another glimpse of historic grandeur, before a return to a table on a restaurant terrace along Plage d l’Ecluse, complete with buskers and street entertainers at sunset.

 6. Geneva: escape to the magic of the Swiss Lakes

-With the wind behind you, Geneva is arguably the most accessible European capital city break: the official 100-minutes flight time is a generous estimate, while the train transfer from airport to the city centre is less than 10 minutes.
-Pretty soon, you are in a different world, with peaceful views across Lake Geneva into the Alps – and free transport passes for all tourists, given out by hotels.
+With the wind behind you, Geneva is arguably the most accessible European capital city break: the official 100-minute flight time is a generous estimate, while the train transfer from airport to the city centre is less than 10 minutes.
+Pretty soon you’re in a different world, with peaceful views across Lake Geneva into the Alps – and free transport passes for all tourists, given out by hotels.

 Switzerland means upscale shopping opportunities and plenty of swish hotels to choose from – but also the magic of trips on the Lake (whether a ferry crossing or a day cruise) and into the mountains: the ski resort of Chamonix is 50 miles away and a very achievable day-trip, either by hire car or public transport.